mbfraga/qn/README.md

 top of [fzf](https://github.com/junegunn/fzf).
 However, I'd like to make it easy to switch the underlying applications.

-At its most elemental level, qn is more about a philosophy of managing notes.
-I suggest everyone to try building their own note-taking app.
-We are all different, and these rudimentary tasks are best tailored to those personal idiosyncracies. qn started as a bash script (see qn.sh) and is now composed of a few python scripts that put together terminal and graphical applications.

 This application is naive and simple by design, but I do intend to implement a few niceties.